 50-50 Golden Jubilee Celebrations in Swaziland (the Kingdom of Eswatini)

 On April 19th, 2018 King Mswati III turned 50; and 2018 marks 50 years of independence from the United Kingdom, so a double celebration was in order.
 The birthday celebrations were held in Manzini, one of the country’s two capitals.
 The ceremony included cultural dances, songs and poems, along with speeches by the President of Taiwan, Tsai Ing-wen, and King Mswati III himself.

 The speeches focused on the future of eSwatini/Swaziland through education and jobs.
 Tsai Ing-wen announced a continued partnership between the countries (Swaziland is one of about 20 remaining countries that recognize Taiwan as a sovereign nation) through a scholarship program to Taiwanese universities.
 For more on this, read here where BBC calls eSwatini Taiwan’s last friend in Africa.

 The king’s speech continued Ing-wen’s message of education with an emphasis on Vision 2022 and moving the country forward.
 He stressed tertiary education and the need to bring jobs to Swaziland.
 In addition to announcing changing the name of the country from Swaziland to the Kingdom of Eswatini, to tepid reactions, he also announced that Swaziland would be officially taking on a leadership role in the fight against malaria.
-King Mswati III had previously announced a target of 2030 for the global elimination of malaria, and the country has been ahead of targets in its efforts.
+King Mswati III had previously announced a target of 2030 for the global elimination of malaria (WHO PDF), and the country has been ahead of targets in its efforts.